parsokev/graph_repo/README.md

 3. Configure the Build Target for the CMake Project using the provided `CMakePresets.json` file by:

-    1. Locating the Section titled `Project Status`
+    1. Locating the section titled `Project Status`
     2. Clicking the `Select Configure Preset` Icon under the Section titled `Configure`
-    3. Selecting `BUILD_DIR` from the Drop-down Command Palette menu
+    3. Selecting `BUILD_DIR` from the drop-down Command Palette menu

 4. Build or Rebuild all files within the target `Graph_TIProject` CMake Project using the provided `CMakeLists.txt` file and the `update.sh` shell script:

    1. To Rebuild the Main Build of the CMake Project:
-       - Clicking the `Build` Icon in upper right-hand corner of the title for the `Build` section under the Section titled `Project Status`
+       - Clicking the `Build` icon in upper right-hand corner of the title for the `Build` section under `Project Status`

-       - Clicking the `Build` Icon to the right of `Graph_TIProject(Executable)` section bar Under `Project Outline` Section
+       - Clicking the `Build` icon to the right of `Graph_TIProject(Executable)` section bar under `Project Outline`

    2. To Rebuild the **Debug** and **Release** Configurations of the CMake Project:
        - Ensure the current working directory is `graph_repo`